eslamdyab21/World-Temperatures-History-Analysis/README.md

 Using the `city_data_approach2.csv` as input in the `CSV Reader`
 ![](images/task1/t1_knime_avg_temp_by_country_2.png)

-The saved output aggregated csv file for the two approaches:
+The saved output aggregated csv files for the two approaches:
 ![](images/task1/t1_knime_output_csv.png)